 - All electronic materials are cataloged as continuing resources.

 Contributing Instructor Resources to a Reading List

 Alma permits instructors to lend their personal copies of items to the library for circulation.
-This allows the library to catalog instructor-owned copies, track which instructor owns the item, and re-use previous items easily in subsequent terms.
+This enables the library to catalog instructor-owned copies, track which instructor owns the item, and reuse previous items easily in subsequent terms.

 When enabled, library staff can indicate that an item is a personal copy when creating a Brief Citation (Add Citation > Add Brief) and enter the instructor’s name.
 Alma will store information about all instructor-owned copies using dedicated personal copy locations.
 Locations in the library are automatically created when the instructors' copies are cataloged, with one location per instructor.
 All items deposited by the instructor will be created in that same location.

 Personal copy locations indicate that the items are owned by the instructor, and also enable the library to track items that are not physically in the library at that time, but rather, in the instructor’s possession.
 All personal copy locations and the items in them are suppressed.
 When the instructor lends the item to the library, the item can be moved to a temporary location representing a non-personal copy location in the library, where it will circulate according to standard fulfillment rules.
 For example, library staff may move the item to the temporary location of “Course Reserves” with a due back date of the end of the term.
 The item will temporarily circulate as part of the library collection, but with the instructor’s name stored as the permanent location, indicating the person to which the item should be returned at the end of the term.

 When the item is moved back to its permanent location, which is the personal copy location, it is automatically suppressed.
 The item can then be returned to the instructor, but the record does not need to be deleted and can be easily re-used in subsequent terms by following the workflow above.